Sulphide Stress Cracking

-The second of a four part series
+The second part of a multi-part series

 In conducting this work I have been greatly assisted by Luis Fernandes Silva and Rui Rosado who have provided multiple samples and photos for analysis.
 Luis has spent a great deal of time measuring spot-sulphate levels, and the pH profiles of bolts he has extracted during route refurbishment.
 We now know a lot more about why the Cabo da Roca crags eat stainless steel.